Reconstruction era

 In 1867–68, the Radical Republicans enacted the Reconstruction Acts over Johnson's vetoes, setting the terms by which former Confederate states could be readmitted to the Union.
 Constitutional conventions held throughout the South gave Black men the right to vote.
 New state governments were established by a coalition of freedmen, supportive white Southerners, and Northern transplants.
-They were opposed by "Redeemers", who sought to restore white supremacy and reestablish Democratic Party control of Southern governments and society.
+They were opposed by "Redeemers" who sought to restore white supremacy and reestablish Democratic Party control of Southern governments and society.
 Violent groups, including the Ku Klux Klan, White League, and Red Shirts, engaged in paramilitary insurgency and terrorism to disrupt Reconstruction governments and terrorize Republicans.
 Congressional anger at Johnson's vetoes of Radical Republican legislation led to his impeachment by the House of Representatives, but he was not convicted by the Senate and therefore was not removed from office.

-Under Johnson's successor, President Ulysses S. Grant, Radical Republicans enacted additional legislation to enforce civil rights, such as the Ku Klux Klan Act and Civil Rights Act of 1875.
+Under President Ulysses S. Grant, Radical Republicans enacted additional legislation to enforce civil rights, such as the Ku Klux Klan Act and Civil Rights Act of 1875.
 However, resistance to Reconstruction by Southern whites and its high cost contributed to its losing support in the North.
 The 1876 presidential election was marked by Black voter suppression in the South, and the result was close and contested.
-An Electoral Commission resulted in the Compromise of 1877, which awarded the election to Republican Rutherford B. Hayes on the understanding that federal troops would cease to play an active role in regional politics.
+An Electoral Commission resulted in the Compromise of 1877 which awarded the election to Republican Rutherford B. Hayes on the understanding that federal troops would cease to play an active role in regional politics.
+Hayes accordingly removed the last federal troops from the South, which historians generally mark as the end of Reconstruction.
 Efforts to enforce federal civil rights in the South ended in 1890 with the failure of the Lodge Bill.

 Historians disagree about the legacy of Reconstruction.
 Criticism focuses on the failure to prevent violence, corruption, starvation and disease.
 Some consider the Union's policy toward freed slaves as inadequate and toward former slaveholders as too lenient.
 However, Reconstruction is credited with restoring the federal Union, limiting reprisals against the South, and establishing a legal framework for racial equality via constitutional rights to national birthright citizenship, due process, equal protection of the laws, and male suffrage regardless of race.